-The approximate time of each screenshot is shown as [hr:min:sec] and they have been taken from a version on YouTube of a 2014 digital restoration of ‘Man with a Movie Camera’ (with the perfect Alloy Orchestra score based on Dziga Vertov’s notes) from a Ukrainian source AVG.
-This does not appear to have originated from the well-known 2014 Eye Film Institute/Lobster Films restoration because the beginning and end are different.
+The screenshots are from a version posted on YouTube by a Ukrainian source AVG which is now unavailable.
+The approximate time of each screenshot is shown as [hr:min:sec] and they have been taken from the 2014 Eye Film Institute/Lobster Films restoration.
 The high definition restoration of the film has been a revelation for researchers as you can now pick out details never seen before, essential for the work involved in establishing the locations.
 There is a fascinating Academia paper by Mark-Paul Meyer from the Eye Film Institute about how its restoration work on the film was carried out.

 Images not in the film are described in italics.

 The original mosaics at the top of this famous hotel, on the corner of Tverskaya and Mokhovaya Street opposite Red Square, are barely visible in the opening frames of Reel 1.
 They were replaced with the tractor, pylons, and chimneys of the Socialist realist images above when the hotel was restored in 1931.
 Designed by the architect Alexander Ivanov, the National opened in 1903; after the Revolution the hotel became the seat of the first Soviet government in 1918.
 Lenin, Trotsky, and Dzerzhinsky all lived in the National at this time.
 Still a luxury hotel, now owned by the Marriott group.
 [Photograph by A Savin, Wikimedia Commons].